khulnasoft-lab/design.khulnasoft.com/contents/content/date-time.md

 ### Exceptions

-In the following scenarios, the user preference does not override what is displayed.
-These exceptions keep the date and time in a specific format to ensure that it matches its context.
+In certain scenarios, the date and time are displayed in a specific format and the user's preference is overridden.

 Use [absolute format](#absolute-format) when:
 - Users need clarification due to a technical, security, or legal reason.
 For example, an audit log, tax form, or security alert.